-We have audited the financial statements of Middlesex County Library Board, (the "Entity"), which comprise:
+We have audited the financial statements of the Middlesex County Library Board (the Entity), which comprise:

-- the statement of financial position as at December 31, 2019 - the statement of operations for the year then ended - the statement of changes in net financial assets (debt) - the statement of cash flows for the year then ended - and notes to the financial statements, including a summary of significant accounting policies (Hereinafter referred to as the "financial statements").
+- the statement of financial position as at December 31, 2022 - the statement of operations and accumulated surplus for the year then ended - the statement of changes in net financial assets for the year then ended - the statement of cash flows for the year then ended - and notes to the financial statements, including a summary of significant accounting policies

+(Hereinafter referred to as the "financial statements").

-In our opinion, the accompanying financial statements, present fairly, in all material respects, the financial position of the Entity as at December 31, 2019, and its results of operations, its changes in net financial assets (debt) and its cash flows for the year then ended in accordance with Canadian public sector accounting standards.
+In our opinion, the accompanying financial statements, present fairly, in all material respects, the financial position of the Entity as at December 31, 2022 and its results of operations, its changes in net financial assets and its cash flows for the year then ended in accordance with Canadian public sector accounting standards.